tanvigit2000245/Ai-Travel-Concierge/README.md

 * Refactored Gemini to act as a reasoning engine instead of data generator.
 * Fixed Weather API issues and ensured reliable data handling with fallbacks.

+# Updated Date:12/04/2026
+File:testing.ipynb
+# Changes
+Integrated Travel Agent (Testing Phase)

+* Combined all parts (budget, itinerary, datasets, APIs) into one working system.
+* User can enter details and get a complete travel plan with cost.
+* Created a basic version to test everything together before improving further.